tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_pcie.md

 ls /sys/kernel/iommu_groups/<id>/devices/
 ```

-It is also possible to check which device belongs to which vfio iommu group
+You can also check the kernel logs to know which device belongs to which VFIO IOMMU group.
-from kernel logs.

-## Start guest virtual machine

-With the device bind to vfio we can start Qemu and passthrough our example
-device to Qemu virtual machine it with a command line argument.
-It actually does not matter
+## Starting Guest VM

+After binding a device to VFIO, you can use a command line argument (as in the example) for the PCI device to pass through to QEMU and run it in a VM.

-which vfio node id the device was assigned to earlier as long as all the
-devices with the same vfio node are passed through and none of the devices
-in the same group is left behind.
-The qemu command line argument for
+> It does not matter which VFIO node ID was assigned to the device earlier, as long as all the devices with the same VFIO node are passed through, and none of the devices in the same group is left behind.

-passthrough used the pcie device id as identifier for the devices so each
+The QEMU command line argument for passthrough uses the PCIe device ID as identifier for the devices.
+Each
-device which is passed through needs its with its own qemu "-device" argument
+device which is passed through needs its own QEMU `-device` argument as below:
-as below.

 ```
 -device vfio-pci,host="0001:01:00.0"
 ```

-### Arm64 PCI device interrupts
+### ARM64 PCI Device Interrupts

-Modern PCI devices use Message signaled interrupts (MSI) for limiting the need
-for physical hardware interrupt pins.
-As passing through PCI or any devices is
-fairly new to Qemu it seems Qemu does not have support for using MSI in arm64.
+Modern PCI devices use the Message Signaled Interrupts (MSI) method to limit the need for physical hardware interrupt pins.
+As passing through PCI or any other devices is fairly new to QEMU, it seems MSI in ARM64 is not supported by QEMU.

-To get interrupts work in guest we need to tell kernel to disable MSI for our
+To get interrupts to work in the guest, we need to signal the kernel to disable MSI for our passthrough device.
+There are two ways of doing it:

-passthrough device.
-One way to do this is to modify host device tree by
-disabling MSI completely from the whole PCI bus.
-Easier method is to disable
+1. To modify the host device tree by disabling MSI completely from the whole PCI bus.
-MSI only from the guest by using "pci=nomsi" kernel argument with Qemu.
-Disabling MSI is not required for X86 Qemu guest as it has support for
+2. To disable MSI only from the guest by using the `pci=nomsi` kernel argument with QEMU.
+Disabling MSI is not required for the x86 QEMU guest as it has MSI support.
-using MSI.

-Notice that the command below is for aarch64 platform.
-The command works in a
-test environment, but it is provided only as an example for passing through
+The command below is provided only as a test example for passing through a PCI device for AArch64[^note2]:
-a PCI device.
-It may require some changes in a real usage.

 ```
 qemu-system-aarch64 \